 Theater -- New York (State) -- New York -- Dictionaries

 There are also subject headings referring to the theater of specific groups.
 These are harder to guess, so you may want to use the "Subject Keyword" search.

 Example Subject Headings: African American theater

 Books on similar subjects are grouped together in the library.
 Call numbers are used to locate books on the shelf and identify them by subject.
 Here are some call numbers that may be of interest:

 Books in the TTs focus on handicrafts (furniture building, sewing, etc) and are often of interest for technical theater.

-If you are looking for monologues, you may also wish to check our Course Reserves page.
+If you are looking for monologues, you may also wish to check our E-Reserves page.